Many Onboarding Programs Are Not Making the Grade

 - Are they asking enough open-ended questions to find the person’s “pain” or a dream or are they overly product focused?

 - Do they know how to use transition statements to advance the conversation without mentioning a product?
 (Very important skill!)

 - Are they taking notes on the calls, creating member profiles and reviewing them before the next call?
 The information gathered during one call could be an icebreaker on the next call and can even lead to a discussion about a need that can be filled.

 - How are profiles being used for pre-call planning before each call?
 Are they being entered into a CRM system?

 - Are your managers listening in on calls and giving feedback to staff to be more effective?

 - Do both staff and management understand that your bank or credit union does want sales but that it will come by building a trusting relationship over time?

-At High Definition Banking® our goal is to help banks and credit unions generate revenue.
+At High Definition Banking®, our goal is to help banks and credit unions generate revenue.
 However, we know that selling through customer relationship management beats transactional selling over the long term.
 To learn why, read our post, Declining Branch Traffic – Armageddon or Opportunity?

-Lean about doing onboarding right at Help Us Drive Business During Onboarding
+Learn about doing onboarding right at Help Us Drive Business During Onboarding

 We are interested in your feedback.
 Please tell us whether you agree or disagree with this post.
 Also, what challenges or questions do you have that we can answer in this post?